AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 The multiplexing of AIS into the TCP streams is not final.
 Full AIS message forwarding has to be implemented yet.
 But for OpenCPN it is possible to define a TCP connection (192.168.4.1:2222) and addition UDP (192.168.4.255) to have forwarded NMEA0183 from NMEA2000 plus AIS NMEA0183 from AIS receiver.

+One additional hint: I changed the 7805 voltage regulator agains a step-down converter.
+This is reducing the power consumption.
+The 7805 would require addtion cooling due to > 1 Watt (ca. 150 mA * 9 Volt).

 Further updates will follow.